WERQ-FM: WYST-FM

 WLPL ended its Top 40 format in the summer of 1981, becoming WYST on November 16.
 The FM suffix was added the next year.
-WYST was an Oldies-based Adult Contemporary format under the name "92 Star".
+WYST was an oldies-based adult contemporary format under the name "92 Star".
 Initially, ratings were favorable for WYST, but began slipping shortly thereafter.

-In February 1991, WYST shifted its format to a Hot Adult Contemporary approach.
-The strategy failed because the heritage Hot AC station, WWMX, was too well established.
+In February 1991, WYST shifted its format to a hot adult contemporary approach.
+The strategy failed because the heritage hot AC station, WWMX, was too well established.
 WYST's ratings declined and by mid-1991, WYST was among Baltimore's lowest-rated radio stations.

 WERQ-FM

-The history of "92Q" began in August 1991.
-WYST's parent company, UBC, flipped the station to a Rhythmic Contemporary approach, under the nickname 92Q.
+The history of 92Q began on August 16.
+WYST's parent company, UBC, flipped the station to a rhythmic contemporary approach, under the nickname 92Q.
 One month later, the Federal Communications Commission (FCC) granted the WERQ call letters.
-The original concept for 92Q was formulated by UBC's Vice-President of Programming William Parris, who had an extensive background in the Top 40 radio format.
+The original concept for 92Q was formulated by UBC's vice-president of Programming William Parris, who had an extensive background in the Top 40 radio format.
 The startup Program Director of 92Q was Jeffrey Ballentine.

 Steve Kingston (Program Director of Z100 in New York) and David Tate (of Rantel Research, Inc., of Laurel, Maryland) were the principal consultants on this new venture.
 Both Kingston and Tate were former employees of United Broadcasting Company during the 1970s, and later, they were both competitors against UBC's WYST, while serving together at WBSB-FM, during the 1980s.